Environment banner_cropped_small.jpg

 Water

-We have implemented a global water intensity reduction target since 2020, and each of our regions implement water efficiency initiatives to contribute to this goal.
+Our processing sites account for most of our water use.
+We have had in place a global water intensity reduction target since 2020, and each of our regions implement water efficiency initiatives to contribute to this goal.
 Planning and progress on these initiatives is monitored through our environment improvement planning framework.

 Our water-related activities are regulated by relevant legislation in each jurisdiction and management plans are implemented at asset level.
 None of our facilities operate in high water scarce areas, as indicated by the World Resource Institute’s Aqueduct platform.